Sydney Science Trail Secondary Program

 • Afternoon sessions: 12.30pm – 1.30pm and 1.30pm – 2.30pm

-Our Science Talks align with the 2025 National Science Week theme Decoding the Universe - Exploring the unknown with nature's hidden language.
-Featuring scientists from the Australian Museum Research Institute, Botanic Gardens of Sydney, University of Technology, Sydney and University of New England, your students will learn about how nature informs us about our past, present and future.
+Our Science Talks align with the 2026 National Science Week theme, Seeds of Science: Naturing knowledge for all.
+Featuring scientists from the Australian Museum Research Institute, Botanic Gardens of Sydney and University of Technology Sydney, your students will learn how a spark of curiosity can ignite the development of scientific knowledge and concepts that help us understand the world around us.

 student looking at plant